bmacharia/sadservers/README.md

 # Sadservers

-This repository will house my notes and thought process as I Troubleshoot Linux Servers with a specific problem and fix
+This repository will house my notes and thought process as I Troubleshoot Linux Servers with a specific problem and the fix I implemented

 Each Folder in this Repository will be named `scenario` followed by a number.